daniele3b/SafeWater/Assignment2/tech.md

 ```

-These are global variables that threads share among them, in particular the we can see the three topics used for the communication by MQTT-SN: each of this topic is **dynamically built** in order to avoid that two devices use the same topic to send their data.
+These are global variables that threads share among them, in particular we can see the three topics used for the communication by MQTT-SN: each of this topic is **dynamically built** in order to avoid that two devices use the same topic to send their data.

 ## MQTT COMMUNICATION